victordomingos/Count-files/README.md

 `countfiles --no-feedback ~/Documents`

+### Searching for files with a specific extension

 Search recursively for any files that have a `.txt` extension, in a given directory, without list and without feedback:

 `countfiles -nf -nl -fe txt ~/Documents`
 `countfiles --no-feedback --no-list --file-extension txt ~/Documents`